DiscountingCashFlows/readthedocs/docs/source/functions.rst

 Valuation functions
 ====================

-The following functions are found in `DiscountingCashFlows/Documentation/source-code/valuation-functions.js <https://github.com/DiscountingCashFlows/Documentation/blob/main/source-code/valuation-functions.js>`__.
+The following functions are found in `DiscountingCashFlows/Documentation/source-code/valuation-functions.js <https://github.com/DiscountingCashFlows/Documentation/blob/main/source-code/valuation-functions.js>`__ with the exception of ``$.when().done()`` function.
 We will cover each function and its use cases.

 ``$.when().done()`` function:
 ---------------------